This chapter presents a collection of special formatting tips and techniques that have come in handy for Pressbooks users over the years.

 Set Custom Indentation Rules for Selected Paragraphs

-Pressbooks includes theme settings which allow you to choose between paragraph indentation or spacing between paragraphs.
-In addition to these general settings, you can customize the indentation behavior for specific paragraphs using the ‘Formats’ dropdown in the visual editor.
+Pressbooks includes “Paragraph Separation” settings in Theme Options (in Web, PDF and Ebook Options) that allow you to choose between paragraph indentation or spacing between paragraphs.
+In addition, you can customize the indentation behavior for specific paragraphs using the ‘Formats’ dropdown in the visual editor.
 The Formats dropdown includes three different indentation styles which can be applied to paragraphs:

 - Indent.
 Paragraphs with this style applied will have their first line indented.